linux-based/linux-based/README.md

           <tr>
             <td>
               <div align="center">
-                <p>Please don't involve me in drama or start drama with me.
-I do not like it.</p>
+                <p>I don't do well with drama, as it makes me extremely anxious and worried.
+Please do not involve me in it/start it with me.</p>
-                <p>Don't get close to me if you tend to suddenly jump from person to person or hyperfixate on people.
-I do not like being abandoned, ghosted, or obsessed over.</p>
+                <p>If a friendship becomes intense at the very start, or if I am labeled as someone's "favorite person", I may take a step back.</p>
-                <div>Please don't criticize (even jokingly) anything that I make (such as fanfiction, art, game character designs, etc).
-Try to remember that I made everything on my own time and shared it for free.
+                <div>I tend to take criticism (even jokes) about my art/writing/game designs personally due to my PD— so please do not do that.
+If you are unsure about what is criticism/what isn't— I will let you know if you have done something that upsets me.
+If that is not an ample/logical explanation, try to remember that I made everything on my own time and shared it for free.
 If you don't like something, move on.</div>
               </div>
             </td>
           </tr>